lucadecamillis/dependency-injection-configuration/README.md

 Per registration the following parameters can be set

-- `ServiceType`: Assembly Qualified Name of the type to register (Required)
+* `ServiceType`: Assembly Qualified Name of the type to register (Required)
-- `ImplementationType`: Assembly Qualified Name of the type that implements `ServiceType` (Optional)
+* `ImplementationType`: Assembly Qualified Name of the type that implements `ServiceType` (Optional)
-- `Lifetime`: lifetime of the registration (Optional).
+* `Lifetime`: lifetime of the registration (Optional).
 Values are taken from enum [ServiceLifetime](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicelifetime).
 If not provided it defaults to `ServiceLifetime.Transient`
+* `Factory`: create the service via factory method.
+  - `Type`: Type where the factory method is defined
+  - `Method`: Factory method (has to be defined as static)

 The JSON location of services definition can be changed in options: